-- What value does a partner add?
 Once you determine you need a partner, think about what your potential partner brings to the table when it comes to real estate investing.
 If you have a clear vision and goals for your real estate portfolio, but you don’t have the capital necessary to finance all of the deals you are looking for, you should prioritize the resources that a partner has.
 If you are a newer investor with less experience in real estate, focus on the experience and knowledge that a partner offers.

-- What are your core values?
 Core values are incredibly important in any kind of partnership, including a JV partnership.
 Think about what your core values are and make sure your partner's values line up with yours.
 Having shared values can improve the quality of the relationship between you and your partner and help you stay on the same page.

-- What are your investment goals?
 Not every investor has the same trajectory or plans for their portfolio.
 Map out a few goals that you are hoping to achieve and share them with your potential partner.
 Ask them about their goals for their portfolio to find out whether you have compatible priorities as investors.

-- What is your time horizon?
 If you and your JV partner have different time horizons for investment opportunities, you will likely have some disputes about which opportunities to pursue.
 Find a partner who has similar expectations as you and who is willing to work with your preferred time frame for growth and investment.

 Beyond the financial obligation of JV partners, there are additional responsibilities—like the ongoing management of an asset—that have to be allocated.
 You need to think back to how active you want to be in your investment and how active your partner needs to be to make the deal work.

-- What’s your strategy?
 There are many different approaches that investors can take to real estate investment and portfolio growth.
 No single approach is better than the others, but you can get into a difficult situation if you and your partner disagree about which approach to take or which strategies to implement.
 On top of thinking about the strategy that you want to adopt initially, also consider whether you are willing to shift to a different strategy throughout a deal.
 Talk to your partner about these things to find out what their preferences are and what they are comfortable with.

-- Can you trust them?
 At the end of the day, the most important element of a good JV partnership is trust.
 You need to trust your partner to follow through on their obligations, meet their responsibilities and make good decisions regarding your joint investment venture.
 In turn, your partner needs to be able to trust you too.
 Before you jump into a deal, make sure you take the time to get to know your partner so that you can evaluate whether they are trustworthy and decide if they are the right fit for you.

 Finding the right JV partner can be a challenge, but it’s well worth the effort.
 By investing some extra time into the partner selection process and carefully evaluating your personal goals, you can find a partner who’s the perfect fit for you and your future as an investor.

-Monika Jazyk, Rachel Oliver and Gillian Irving are the “The Mothers Of Real Estate” aka MORE.
-With almost 30 years of combined experience and over $100M in deals across multiple strategies, new investors have been turning to MORE for comprehensive real estate fundamentals training since 2016.
-For MORE information and to register for the online course, click here.
+AS SEEN ON TV!
+Monika Jazyk, Rachel Oliver and Gillian Irving are the “The Mothers Of Real Estate” (aka MORE) and hosts of MORE TV.
+With almost 30 years of combined experience and over $100M in deals across multiple strategies, investors looking to get started (or re-started) on a profitable real estate journey have been turning to MORE for their comprehensive training on real estate investing fundamentals since 2016.
+For more information and to register for their online course: “7 Steps for Profitable Rentals” click here.